butterrsoft/GyrSync/README.md

 ### Acknowledgments/Confessions:
 Built after Gambaman’s superb [Ultimate VGA to Scart Adapter](https://hackaday.io/project/165634-the-ultimate-vga-to-scart-adapter).
 I got carried away.
 Code by Claude, and, yes, I am embarrassed.
 All free and open-source, but who doesn't like seeing their name in print? :)

-## UI
+## UI Navigation
-Single button-presses change basic modes and adjust settings.
+There is one Single button-presses change basic modes and adjust settings.
 Button-holds are timed to move between secondary modes, activating on release.
 Set the dongle as you want, then lock it so you can’t bump anything.

 Dongle starts at Factory Reset – Mode 1, Profile 1, button locked out, EDID off, all adjustments at default.